shmorri/docs-casa-prod/3.1.4/source/developer/writing-first.md

 Some key facts about class `org.gluu.casa.plugins.helloworld.HelloWorldVM` (the [ViewModel](./intro-plugin#key-concepts) for `index.zul`):

-- It has getter/setter for the field where 2-way binding is required (i.e. `message`).
+- It has a getter/setter for the field where 2-way binding is required (i.e. `message`).
 The getter is called when the page loads the first time (resulting in the text field with empty text), and the setter is called when text is typed in the textbox by the user.

-- It has getter for the field which is displayed only (organizationName).
+- It has a getter for the field which is displayed only (organizationName).
 The getter is called upon page loading as well after server side processing occurs (like when pushing the button).
 This allows the value salutation be shown.

 - Every time the page is loaded, method `init` is called (due to the presence of annotation `org.zkoss.bind.annotation.Init`).
 In this method some initialization takes place: we obtain a reference to a managed bean using `Utils.managedBean`.

 ### Logging

-Being able to log statements is key for any project whether big or small.
-Casa plugins are not an exception.
+Being able to log statements is key for any project and Casa plugins are not an exception.
 You can obtain an instance of `org.slf4j.Logger` using `getLogger` method of `org.slf4j.LoggerFactory` (as in `HelloWorldVM`). `slf4j` is available when you include `casa-shared` in your project dependencies.

 Here `Logger-Name` entry of your plugin manifest plays a key role (see file `pom.xml`): in your plugin any `Logger` associated with a class whose name is prefixed by the value of such entry will be effectively logged in [Casa log file](../administration/faq.md#where-are-the-logs).
 Statements are logged using the same level as the global logging level of the application.
 This can be configured in the [admin dashboard](../administration/admin-console.md#logging).